 Course: Emergency Medical Technician (Basic)

 The Emergency Medical Technician Basic (EMTb) course prepares the EMT student to provide pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
-Areas of study include an introduction to emergency medical services systems, roles and responsibilities of EMTs, anatomy and physiology, medical emergencies, trauma, special considerations for working in the pre-hospital setting, and providing patient transportation.
+Areas of study include an introduction to emergency medical services systems, the roles and responsibilities of EMTs, anatomy and physiology, medical emergencies, trauma, special considerations for working in the pre-hospital setting, and providing patient transportation.
 Candidates must have a current CPR card when registering for this course.

 Course: Advanced Emergency Medical Technician (AEMT)

 The Advanced Emergency Medical Technician (AEMT) course prepares the AEMT student to provide pre-hospital assessment and care for patients of all ages with a variety of medical conditions and traumatic injuries.
-Areas of study include an introduction to emergency medical services systems, roles and responsibilities of AEMTs, anatomy and physiology, medical emergencies, trauma, special considerations for working in the pre-hospital setting, and providing patient transportation.
+Areas of study include an introduction to emergency medical services systems, the roles and responsibilities of AEMTs, anatomy and physiology, medical emergencies, trauma, special considerations for working in the pre-hospital setting, and providing patient transportation.

-The school provides the proctor for the Psycho/Motor portion of the National Registry testing for AEMT and it is the student’s responsibility to register and complete the written portion.
+The school provides the proctor for the psychomotor portion of the National Registry testing for AEMT, and it is the student’s responsibility to register and complete the written portion.
 That component can be taken at either school location in the computer lab.

 Our EMS courses are accepted by Feather River College as part of the prerequisite classes for the CNA, LVN, and RN programs.

 Advanced EMT refresher courses are coming soon!
 Register Now

 We are currently in the advanced planning stages of opening a paramedic academy in the fall of 2022.
 This will be a 15-month program with full certification and licensure upon completion.
 Stay tuned for more information on the opening and enrollment of the first co-hort.